United States

 The breed’s extreme rarity means that its health data is limited, its gene pool is dangerously narrow, and its long-term viability depends on careful genetic management by a very small breeder community.
 The Ojos Azules may be, at this moment, more endangered as a breed than many wild cat species are in their native ranges.

-- Those with a specific, deep interest in feline genetics and rare breeds
+- Owners with a specific interest in feline genetics and rare breeds

 - Experienced cat owners prepared to work closely with a small, specialist breeder community

-- People drawn to the extraordinary visual impact of deep blue eyes in any coat color
+- People drawn to the visual impact of deep blue eyes in any coat color

-- Those willing to support a breed that genuinely needs dedicated ownership to survive
+- Those willing to support a breed that needs dedicated ownership to survive

 - Those wanting a widely available breed with established breeder networks